RodionGork/at89s-prog/README.md

 1200 Baud (to match firmware writing speed), no parity, single stop bit.

-### Extra
+### Operations

-Besides writing HEX file to device, the option to read program memory is also provided.
+**To write (upload) the HEX-file with firmware**, you simply need to send it to UART.
+It is good to use some convenient terminal program.

+Alternatively simple script `burn.sh` is provided which sets the port on Linux and sends file to it, simultaneously reading debug output from the programmer.

+**To erase the chip** send single symbol `!`.
+Again example file `erase.sh` is provided to perform this action.

+**Reading program memory** is also provided (e.g. for verification).
 Just replace colons (`:`) in your hex-file with question marks - and you'll read data instead of writing (data in hex-file themselves are not used, except for addresses in the beginning of the lines).
+See `readmem.sh` for example of reading first 16 bytes.